mateuszbabski/Simple-ToDo-VanillaJS/README.md

 - deleting task
 - deleting all tasks in one click

-UI is horrible and not RWD
+UI is horrible and not responsive, but i was concerned mostly on Javascript and thats my main purpose as long as i dont want to be FrontEnd guy and just learn to know basics before moving forward.